 - 5. Delivery agents must collect and retain evidence from every participant that proves they are legally able to live/work in the UK and confirms their residence at the course start date. - 6.
-Evidence, where not in its original form, must be certified as a true copy of the original document (paragraphs 41-43). - 7.
+Evidence, where not in its original form, must be certified as a true copy of the original document (paragraphs 40-41).
+Exceptions to this rule apply where evidence has been gathered electronically under COVID-19 flexibilities. - 7.
 The following is a list of accepted (and preferred) evidence types.
 This is not an exhaustive list, however Delivery Agents are advised to check with SFC if a particular piece of evidence that they have collected is not listed below:

-&lt;sup>3 UHI are permitted to allocate up to 15% of the 'Operation' cost to participants outside of the H&I geographical area (but within LUPS).
+3 UHI are permitted to allocate up to 15% of the 'Operation' cost to participants outside of the H&I geographical area (but within LUPS).